-If you have wanted to make a large concrete silicone mold and haven’t known where to start, then I’ve got good news, you’ve come to the right place.
+If you have wanted to make a large concrete silicone mold and haven’t known where to start, then I’ve got good news because I’ll show you how.

 Making your own mold may seem like a daunting task, but it needn’t be at all.

 Concrete silicone molds for large items can be particularly challenging, but I’m breaking it down for you in super detailed form so you can see how it’s done.

 Additionally, I’ve made a video tutorial so you don’t miss a single step.

 But be sure to also read and watch because some things are easier to explain in writing, whereas other parts are easier to show in a video.